-Most articulation agreements created in 2021 were between high schools and two-year colleges, but more students matriculated between two-year and four-year colleges.
+Most articulation agreements created in 2023 were between high schools and two-year colleges.
+In 2023, more students also matriculated between high schools and two-year colleges than between two-year and four-year colleges.

 Figure 13.
-Number of articulation agreements, institutions, and students (n=53)
+Number of articulation agreements, institutions, and students (n=40)